WVURAIL/gr-radio_astro/docs/README.md

 The much of the plot above is similar to the spectral line plot.
 The histograph of noiesThe plot at left, showing a red peak shows the distribution of input samples.
 In this case, with no input signal, the samples are all near zero.
 The plot at right shows the time series of samples.
 The "step" function shows the digital noise of the inputs.

-The plot
+The samples in this plot are scaled, ranging from -1 to 1.
+The input signal must be much stronger to avoid too much digital noise from the sampler.
+When a horn and amplifiers are attached, the input signal level should be at leasts 10 times higher, roughtly with peak values ranging between -0.2 and 0.2.

-### Executables
+### Executable Graphs

 The executables are in the _examples_ directory.
 The GRC files are:

 1. NsfDetect30.grc - Detect events (C++ version) at 3 MHz sample rate (both I+Q) using an RTL SDR dongle.